tcarland/tcamake/README.md

   dependencies before projects with the least dependencies.

 - **tcamake_autodepend**
-  An internal file for defining build 14sommands and is the last file included by 'depends'.
+  An internal file for defining build commands and is the last file to be included by *tcamke_depends*.
 This file should NOT need to be modified.

 ## Scripts: